 The Workforce Development Center (MV-WDC) located near the Monroeville campus is approximately 75,000-square-feet and was purchased in 2010 from Vanity Fair, Inc. The College currently teaches Welding in the facility.

-The Science Building contains multipurpose classrooms and science laboratories for biology, physics, chemistry, and physical science.
+The Science Building (MV-B) contains multipurpose classrooms and science laboratories for biology, physics, chemistry, and physical science.

 The Nursing Building (MV-C) is home to three multipurpose classrooms and a simulation laboratory.
 Additionally, there are faculty offices and administrative offices located in this building.